ClickHouse/ClickHouse/docs/en/query_language/functions/date_time_functions.md

 Rounds down a date or date with time to the nearest Monday.
 Returns the date.

+## toStartOfWeek(t[,mode])

+Rounds down a date or date with time to the nearest Sunday or Monday by mode.
+Returns the date.
+The mode argument works exactly like the mode argument to toWeek().
+For the single-argument syntax, a mode value of 0 is used.

 ## toStartOfDay

 Rounds down a date with time to the start of the day.